badlydrawnrod/arviss/README.md

 ctest --test-dir build --verbose
 ```

-## Building the examples
+## Building the RISC-V portion of the examples

-See [this readme](examples/README.md) to learn how to build and run the examples.
+See [this readme](examples/README.md) to learn how to build and run the RISC-V portion of the examples.